Marvel Rivals: Advanced Ult Economy Guide

 Defining the Punish Window

 A punish window is essentially an invitation to strike.
-It signifies a brief imbalance in power or resources that a skilled team can exploit to gain a significant advantage, such as securing a key elimination, capturing an objective, or even swinging the momentum of the entire match.
-Recognizing these windows requires keen observation and an understanding of enemy hero capabilities and common player behaviors.
+It's a temporary power imbalance that skilled teams can exploit for key eliminations, objective captures, or momentum swings.
+Recognizing these windows requires sharp observation and understanding of enemy capabilities.

 Recognizing Triggers for Punish Windows

-Several common events can signal the opening of a punish window:
+Several events signal the opening of punish opportunities:

 Misplayed Enemy Ultimates